Close

 Injured workers can nonetheless still receive medical benefits if the primary cause of their injuries was intoxication or the effects of a “controlled dangerous substance.”
 Victims of a workplace injury can receive full benefits if the “controlled dangerous substance” was administered or taken “in accordance with the prescription of a physician,” and in a manner that was “not excessive or abusive.”

-Truly preexisting injuries are also not covered although there are great battles over whether a medical condition is actually a preexisting injury that our lawyers have fought (and won) many times.
+Truly preexisting injuries are also not covered, although there are great battles over whether a medical condition is actually a preexisting injury, which our lawyers have fought (and won) many times.

 There are also exceptions for employers.
 As noted, employers are legally required to have workers’ compensation insurance.
 Satisfying that requirement allows employers to invoke the “exclusive remedy” doctrine as a defense against a civil lawsuit by an injured employee.
 But they lose that right if they do not have insurance, or if they intentionally injured the employee.